akkefa/ml-notes/docs/probability/hypothesis_testing.md

 ```

 # Hypothesis Testing
+Statistical inference is the process of learning about characteristics of a population based
+on what is observed in a relatively small sample from that population.
+A sample will never give us the
+entire picture though, and we are bound to make incorrect decisions from time to time.
+We
+will learn how to derive and interpret appropriate tests to manage this error and how to
+evaluate when one test is better than another. we
+will learn how to construct and perform principled hypothesis tests for a wide range of
+problems and applications when they are not.

 ## What is Hypothesis Testing?
 - Hypothesis testing is an act in statistics whereby an analyst tests an assumption regarding a population parameter.